Paul Hasluck

-Early life
+Early life and education

-Hasluck was born on 1 April 1905 in Fremantle, Western Australia, one of five children born to Patience Eliza (née Wooler) and E'thel Meernaa Caedwalla Hasluck.
+Paul Meernaa Caedwalla Hasluck was born on 1 April 1905 in Fremantle, Western Australia, one of five children born to Patience Eliza (née Wooler) and E'thel Meernaa Caedwalla Hasluck.
 His father was born in England and arrived in Australia in 1876 as a small child.
 He obtained a position in the colonial postal service and was postmaster in Coolgardie and on the Great Southern Railway, but later resigned to work full-time for the Salvation Army.
-His mother was born in England and came to Western Australia to work as a domestic servant, also becoming a devout Salvationist where she met her future husband.
+His mother was born in England and came to Western Australia to work as a domestic servant, also becoming a devout Salvationist, where she met her future husband.

 Hasluck grew up in relative poverty, with the family often in financial distress as his parents undertook full-time missionary work.
 He had a "strict religious upbringing" in line with the beliefs and tenets of the Salvation Army, but became estranged from the movement at a young age.
 As a small child Hasluck spent periods in North Fremantle and in locations around regional Western Australia, including York, Kalgoorlie and Collie.
 The family lived in Collie for four years, where Hasluck's father ran a boys' home for child migrants, before moving back to Perth in 1916 where he ran the Aged Men's Retreat at Guildford.

 After a brief period at the Guildford State School, Hasluck won a scholarship to Perth Modern School, which he attended between 1918 and 1922.
 He was president of the school debating society but later recalled that he lacked in confidence and did not consider going on to further studies.
-He would eventually enrol in the University of Western Australia six years after leaving school, completing a diploma in journalism on a part-time basis in 1932 and graduating Bachelor of Arts in 1937.
+He eventually enrolled in the University of Western Australia (UWA) six years after leaving school, completing a diploma in journalism on a part-time basis in 1932 and graduating Bachelor of Arts in 1937.